Wednesday, October 22, 2008

 Tasting Notes

 The nuttiness of the butter drizzled over the crispy pan-fried sole was delicious!
 And it's so easy to make.
-I served the sole with baby new potatoes and green beans, which also tasted wonderful with the beurre noisette.
+I served the sole with baby new potatoes and green beans, which tasted wonderful with the beurre noisette.

 Next Week (October 29)